Top 10 Best Knife Companies

 14 Condor

-Solid, no frills carbon steel knife that will hold up to the demands of outdoorsman and warriors alike.
+Solid, no-frills carbon steel knife that will hold up to the demands of outdoorsmen and warriors alike.
 Great price.

 15 Kershaw

-A great variety, versatile and razor sharp out of the box.
-Cheap and affordable knife for a good premium steel, worth it for anyone that has tight budget but looking for a good knife.
-Just remember the fundamentals how to use knife and Kershaw will never fail you
+A great variety, versatile, and razor-sharp out of the box.
+A cheap and affordable knife with good premium steel, worth it for anyone on a tight budget but looking for a good knife.
+Just remember the fundamentals of how to use a knife, and Kershaw will never fail you.

 I've learned to handle knives since the IDF in Israel.
 I now collect them.
 I love them all!
-But Kershaw knows what they are doing. #1 in my book.
-Gerber # 2.
+But Kershaw knows what they're doing. #1 in my book.
+Gerber #2.
 I can shave with a Kershaw knife.

 By far the best value in a pocket folder I've found.
 Super sharp, very solid construction, and quick to deploy.